nishant010103/nishant010103/README.md

 # 💫 About Me:
-Aspiring Data Analyst with skills in Excel, SQL, and Power BI. <br>Passionate about data visualization and deriving insights to support business decisions.<br> Currently seeking a fresher opportunity to start my career in analytics.
+Aspiring Data Analyst with skills in Excel, SQL, Python and Power BI. <br>Passionate about data visualization and deriving insights to support business decisions.<br> Currently seeking a fresher opportunity to start my career in analytics.

 ## 🌐 Socials: